test-moodle/moodle-format_ludilearn/README.md

-# Ludimoodle Course Format
+# Ludilearn Course Format

 ## Plugin Overview
-Ludimoodle is an innovative course format for Moodle that aims to improve learner success through adaptive gamification.
+Ludilearn is an innovative course format for Moodle that aims to improve learner success through adaptive gamification.
 This plugin is part of the LudiMoodle+ project, winner of the "Support for the deployment of e-FRAN projects" call for projects launched by the French National Research Agency as part of France 2030.

 ## Plugin Objectives
 The main objective of this plugin is to improve learning performance and academic success through the development of game-based resources adapted to students.
 It aims to create a more engaging and motivating learning environment by integrating game elements into the Moodle course structure.